-All students have access to the Lakewood Catholic Academy's St. Augustine Library.
+All students have access to Lakewood Catholic Academy's St. Augustine Library.
 Students may withdraw books according to the schedule established by the librarian.
 The books are expected to be returned on time.
 If a student loses or damages a book, he/she is responsible for the replacement cost.
-For the 2020-2021 school year, students will attend library for class but will not check out books.